NeuroTechX/ntx_slack_archive/eegdata.md

  >indeed.
 In terms of signal quality, the muse is good. with optimal electrode placement i have no doubt AUC would get better

+3/3/2017 4:58 PM

+ **melanie** :

+ >can anyone point me in the direction of a tutorial for doing ICA on resting state EEG data?
+I can only seem to find things for erp paradigms.